MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-performance.md

 ## Report limit (maximum execution time that it can take to generate a report)

-The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many ressources.
-For example, there is a limit on the maximum execution time that it can take to generate a report.
+The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many resources.
+For example, there's a limit on the maximum execution time that it can take to generate a report.

-For more information on report limits, see [Report limits](devenv-report-object.md#report-limits)
+For more information on report limits, see [Report limits](devenv-report-object.md#report-limits).

 ## See Also